Business Plan

 | Repeatable? | Yes | Yes | No -- neutralizing antibodies prevent re-administration | Yes -- no antibody barrier |

-| Patient Eligibility | All variants | ~35–50% amenable variants only | Most patients (excluding prior exposure) | All variants; full Fabry population |
+| Patient Eligibility | All variants | ~35–50% amenable variants only | ~60% of patients; approximately 40% are ineligible due to pre-existing anti-AAV6 neutralizing antibodies (Cao et al., 2022; STAAR exclusion criteria) | All variants; full Fabry population |

 | Conditioning | None | None | None | Non-myeloablative outpatient melphalan (4 of 5 FACTS patients outpatient) |

-| Approval Status | Approved | Approved (limited variants) | BLA under FDA review (2025–2026) | Phase 2 IND target Q4 2026 |
+| Approval Status | Approved | Approved (limited variants) | BLA under FDA review (2025–2026) | Phase 1/2 fast-track IND target Q1 2027 |

 Sangamo's AAV program (isaralgagene civaparvovec, ST-920) is under a rolling BLA submission and may become the first approved gene therapy for Fabry disease.
 This validates the curative gene therapy market for Fabry and demonstrates FDA's willingness to approve in this indication.

 Orchard Therapeutics (now part of Kyowa Kirin) pioneered the same therapeutic modality as Live-cel: lentivirus-mediated hematopoietic stem cell gene correction for lysosomal storage disorders.
 The underlying science is closely related.
-The commercial and clinical difference lies entirely in the conditioning regimen required before cell infusion.
+The fundamental commercial and clinical difference lies in the conditioning regimen required before cell infusion.

 The FACTS trial (NCT02800070), led by co-founders Jeff Medin and Ronan Foley, followed 5 patients for 5 years (PMIDs 33633114, 39794302, 36816757).